quolia/YouTube_Rotate_Plugin_JS/README.md

 Press CTRL and move mouse over a video horizontally to rotate the video.
 Press CTRL and move mouse over the video vertically to scale the video.

-The extension is supported by Chrome and Firefox.
+Press ALT and move mouse over the video to move the video.

-Safari support is untested.
+The extension is supported by Chrome, Firefox, Edge.
+Other browsers are not tested.

 ## Security & Privacy